desht/ScrollingMenuSign/README.md

 ## Known bugs/limitations

+- Indirectly breaking (e.g breaking the block it's attached to) a sign with a menu won't give the player any feedback that the menu is destroyed, but the menu will be deleted.
 - Some of the commands (e.g. list, show, save) should work on the console but they don't, yet.
 - Menu entry labels, commands, feedback messages cannot contain a '|' character.
 Need a more elegant way of specifying menu entries.